MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-monitor.md

 ## Device compliance dashboard

-The device compliance dashboard is found in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) by navigating to **Devices** > **Overview** and then selecting the **Compliance status** tab.
-The *Compliance status* tab is a dashboard with several tiles that present high-level summaries for the following compliance report details:
+You can access the device compliance dashboard in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+1. Go to **Devices** > **Compliance**, and then select the **Monitor** tab.
+2. Select from the following reporting options for more details about the state of device compliance in your tenant:

 - [Device compliance status](#device-compliance-status)
 - [Devices without compliance](#devices-without-compliance)